Dithmarschen

 From the 13th century up to 1559 Dithmarschen was an independent peasant republic within the Holy Roman Empire and a member of the Hanseatic League.
+It repulsed attempts by larger fiefs to annex it, whether physically (as with the invasions by Holstein in 1319 and 1404 or Denmark in 1500) or legally (as with their successful court battle against Holstein in 1474-1481).
+Dithmarschen was recognized as an imperial fief by the emperor, who summoned the peasants to send representatives to royal assemblies and the Imperial Diet.
+Its heyday was from the consolidation of its government in 1447 to its final conquest by the King of Denmark in 1559, though the Danish were still compelled to leave Dithmarschen with a considerable degree of autonomy.

 Geography

 The district is located on the North Sea.
 It is embraced by the Elbe estuary to the south and the Eider estuary to the north.
 Today it forms a kind of artificial island, surrounded by the Eider river in the north and the Kiel Canal in both the east and southeast.
 It is a rather flat countryside that was once full of fens and swamps.

 To the north it borders on Nordfriesland and Schleswig-Flensburg, to the east on Rendsburg-Eckernförde, and in the southeast on Steinburg.
 Its landward boundaries have remained basically the same since the times of Charlemagne.
 Land reclamation, however, has almost doubled the size of Dithmarschen as land has been wrested from the sea.